Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 # OPStack's Bridge Component Explainer

-This article highlights and guides how **bridges** implemented in OP Stack monorepo codebase works.
+This article highlights and aim as a guide how **bridges** implemented in OP Stack monorepo codebase works.
 The content is very recommended for those smart contract developers/auditors who want to understand the core logics of OP Stack.

 > **Note**💡
 >  This bridge represent part of core logics in [L2 implementations components](https://redprint.ninja/4-opchain-implementations).